 - Kosher Salt - I prefer Diamond Crystal brand.

-- Dry Rub - A simple dry rub with brown sugar, black pepper, smoked paprika and dark chili powder will be great.
+- Dry Rub - A simple dry rub with brown sugar, black pepper, garlic powder, smoked paprika and dark chili powder is all you need.
 You can customize it, using whatever you have in your pantry. **Note that if your dry rub already contains salt, you will want to reduce or eliminate how much salt you add separately.

 - Wood for Smoking - Apple and pork are amazing together, but feel free to choose your own.
 Use chunks for a charcoal smoker, chips for an electric smoker and pellets for a pellet smoker.